kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 Hopefully you can now see the power of using webhooks.
 Once setup, you can automate a lot of tasks or other actions more efficiently.
 Commerce.js suite of webhooks will be very helpful in the building of your eCommerce website.
 Instead of relying on one source to confirm a new order, Commerce.js can now send that same 'receipt' data to another server instantly.
 You can use this data to send out custom emails or save it to your personal database - Slack notifications are only the beginning.
 Here's a final recap!

-- Added receipt info (*response from order capture*) and setting to local storage
+- Added receipt info (*response from order capture*) and set to local storage
 - Used the local storage data to create conformation page for customer
 - Added a private route and setup logic so customer can't navigate back to receipt page
 - Setup the server and configured endpoint for Commerce.js webhook